unitreerobotics/unilidar_sdk/unitree_lidar_ros/src/unitree_lidar_ros/README.md

 ![img](./docs/cloud.png)

-You can change the `Fixed Frame` to the imu frame `utlidar_imu`, so that you can view the IMU quaternion vector:
+You can change the `Fixed Frame` to the imu frame `unilidar_imu`, so that you can view the IMU quaternion vector:

 ![img](./docs/imu.png)